We are proud to have the Eco Schools Green Flag Award.

 We’re committing to cut carbon in a number of key areas.
 Here are some of the things we’ve already done / are planning to do:

-- Started a Monk Fryston Community Buildings Project with the Community Association, St Wilfred’s Church, Cricket Club and Football Club to look at ways we can achieve zero carbon
+- Part of a Monk Fryston Community Buildings Project with the Community Association, St Wilfred’s Church, Cricket Club and Football Club to look at ways we can achieve zero carbon

 - Begun to replace our old draughty doors and windows with new, more thermally efficient units

-- Applied for funding to replace our fossil fuel gas boilers with sustainable energy (Ground Source Heat Pump)
+- Replaced our fossil fuel gas boilers with sustainable energy (Ground Source Heat Pump)

 - Conducted a feasibility study on the installation of solar PV panels